kellerwilt/Python-Tutorials/README.md

 Before anything else, we need to open `Patients.txt`.
 The syntax for this is `open(file, mode, buffering)`.
 The `file` argument is a string containing the file's address.
 The next argument, `mode`, determines what you are able to do with the file (read, write, etc.).
 By default it opens in read, which is all we need for now, so we can just make a variable, file, and set `file = open("Patients.txt")`.

 To start reading the file, we will want to get each line into a string.
 We can do this using the `readline()` attribute on `file`. `.readline()` returns a line of the file in the form of a string.
-Every time you call this function, it moves to the next line, meaning `file.readline()` would return the first line of `file`, but calling it a second time would return the second line.
+Every time you call this function, it moves to the next line, meaning that calling `file.readline()` once, would return the first line of `file`, but calling it a second time would return the second line.
 So, we can just make a while loop and set `line = file.readline()` at the beginning of the the loop, to iterate through it line by line.

 Now that we have the data for the first patient, we can start picking it apart and taking what we need.
 Most of this can be done for us using the `split()` function.
 Calling `split()` on a string, will turn it into a list containing all the different pieces separated by a given string (space by default), so `"thing1 thing2 thing3".split()` would return `["thing1", "thing2", "thing3"]`.
 All we have to do is call `line.split(',')`, and then set different variables to their corresponding elements in the list we get.